 Response chaining is quickly becoming a regularly used technique in my classroom…now that I know what it is!
 When I first began researching how to use questioning to increase response rates, many of the techniques were ones I already used with my students.
 These included wait time, calling on students randomly, and last’s week’s topic of paired response.
 However, response chaining was a new one for me.
 The great thing about response chaining is that it’s not difficult to learn and requires very little prep time for the teacher.
 Who wouldn’t love that?

 Response chaining gets its name based on how student answers are linked – or chained – together in a series.
-This increases engagement because students must pay attention to the discussion in order to successfully participate in the chain.
+This increases engagement because students must pay attention to the discussion to participate in the chain successfully.
 Here’s how it works:

 - The teacher asks a question – this can be a question with a direct answer or one requiring an open-ended response.

 - The teacher calls on one student to respond to the question.

 - Following that response, the teacher calls on another student to respond to the first answer.